-Nancy J. Murray, President, The Arc of Greater Pittsburgh
+Nancy J. Murray, Senior Vice President of Achieva and President, The Arc of Greater Pittsburgh

-Nancy Murray M.S. is the President of The Arc of Greater Pittsburgh at ACHIEVA.
-She has 40 years of experience in the disability field in the areas of public policy, advocacy, family support, supports coordination, health care and state government serving people with disabilities and their families.
+Nancy Murray M.S. is the President of The Arc of Greater Pittsburgh and Senior Vice President of ACHIEVA.
+She has 45 years of experience in the disability field in the areas of public policy, advocacy, family support, supports coordination, health care and state government serving people with disabilities and their families.
 Nancy’s primary area of interest and study is the resilience of families of children and adults with disabilities and the long term impact of caring for a person with a disability on a family.
-Nancy has conducted numerous seminars and has written numerous articles for families and professionals on disability issues.
+Nancy and her husband are the parents of two adult children with Down syndrome.

 Nancy received her B.S. from Gettysburg College and her M.S. from the University of Pittsburgh.